Donrwalsh/curiouser-paradox/train-of-thought.md

 So I've got a login component that takes a username and password and lobs it off to the auth endpoint that I created.
 Not much happens after that, but the response from the backend is interpreted as either a success or failure appropriately and so there's some obvious steps forward from here.

+I'm gonna skip the addition of expires_at on the JWT response, because I'm not sure I see the usefulness of it just yet.
+And so the way I'm going about it is to write the JWT that is received from the backend into localStorage and I've created a basic interceptor that will (when it is present) add that JWT onto all outgoing HTTP requests.
+So there's still a lot that needs to happen here:

+- [ ] navigate to a secure landing page (dashboard) on success

+- [ ] seems like it might be important to have the expiration details as part of the jwt that is stored.

+- [ ] handle token expiry

+- [ ] failed login notification (toast, or something else)

+- [ ] visual indicator when logged in, and perhaps even more where it gives you the option to navigate around a variety of authGuarded locations. (includes logout)

+- [ ] remove the temporary 'Try it out' button when the full and accurate form of logging in is available.

 # Couldn't Have Done it Without You

 - https://www.markdownguide.org/extended-syntax/